Computation of conformal invariants: Rings with piecewise smooth boundaries

 and hence

 By~\cite[(5.2)]{avv}, we have

 Thus, it follows from~\eqref{eq:cap-squ} that

-We use the MATLAB function \verb|annq| with $\alpha=1+a\in G$, $z_2=0$, and $n=2^{17}$ to compute approximate values for the capacity for several values of $a$ between $0.1$ and $0.9$.
+We use the MATLAB function \verb|annq| with $\alpha=1+a\in G$, $z_2=0$, and $n=2^{17}$ to calculate the capacity for several values of $a$ between $0.1$ and $0.9$.
 The obtained results are presented in Table~\ref{tab:HRV1}.
-Table~\ref{tab:HRV1} presents also the exact values of the capacity and the numerical results computed in~\cite{hrv1} using an $hp$-FEM algorithm.
+Table~\ref{tab:HRV1} presents also the exact capacity and the numerical results computed in~\cite{hrv1} using an $hp$-FEM algorithm.
 We see from the results presented in the table that accurate results can be obtained using the presented method.
 The last column in Table~\ref{tab:HRV1} presents the CPU time (in seconds) for our method.
 The GMRES requires between $23$ to $25$ iterations only to converge.
 The obtained results using the presented method are not as accurate as the results obtained by the $hp$-FEM algorithm in~\cite{hrv1}.
 This is expected when we compare BIM and FEM for domains with corners.